NDBCK/Ansluta-Remote-Controller/README.md

 ###Decoding SPI

 ####Button press
-Every time the button is pressed 2 data strobes are sent followed by a burst of data followed by a final strobe.
+Every time the button is pressed a sequence is repeated 50 times: 2 data strobes are sent followed by a burst of data followed by a final strobe.

 Together with the datasheet from we can decode the data: